Chimney Rock National Monument: Biology

 In the mid-1970s, Companion Rock was home to one of only seven remaining pairs of peregrine falcons in the Rocky Mountains region at the time.
 The experiences of Marcy Cottrell Houle in studying this pair of peregrine falcons were documented in her book Wings for My Flight: The Peregrine Falcons of Chimney Rock.

 Peregrine falcons continue to nest in Companion Rock each year.

 Educational opportunities

 As part of a continuing education program, the first virtual visitors this year were 26 people on indoor stationary bicycles in Ohio.
 They cycled, virtually, to the Monument, around the Monument, and from the Monument, while studying its rich history.

 Funding sources

-Its care, protection, and preservation are shared by the Pagosa Ranger District, United States Forest Service and the public, who contribute through tour fees, donations, and purchase of items from the Chimney Rock Visitor's Center.
+Its care, protection, and preservation are shared by the Pagosa Ranger District, United States Forest Service and the public, who contribute through tour fees, donations, and purchase of items from the Chimney Rock Visitor Center.
 The Chimney Rock Interpretive Program, managed and staffed by the U.S. Forest Service and volunteers of the Chimney Rock Interpretive Association, conducts daily guided walking tours and operates the Visitor Center during in-season, May 15 to September 30.